Wei-Chen-hub/HumanData/docs/humandata.md

 - 'subset': Name of subset, string, including `['train', 'val', 'test']` and other dataset-specific subsets.

-- 'datatype': 要加这个吗

 - 'date': Date of HumanData creation

-- 'slice': Slice id of HumanData, if a dataset is very large and needs to be split into smaller parts.
-If not applicable, set to `-1`.
+- 'slice_number': Number of slices of HumanData, if a dataset is very large and needs to be split into smaller parts.
+If not applicable, set to `1`.

+- 'slice_id': Slice id of HumanData file.

 - 'version': Version of HumanData, see version changes in [Change Log](/converter/supported_dataset.md#version-changes).